keshavrajwal1-wq/Systemverilog/README.md

 # Systemverilog
-here we will learning fundamentals of system verilog , some codes for reference in futrure and  could be used  revise
+here we will learning fundamentals of system verilog, i'll be sharing testbench code for quick access

-CHECK OUT BRANCHES